oluseguncodess/learning-javascript/documentation.md

 #### To check if an element has a particular class
 `selectedDOMElement.classList.contains()` - checks if a selected element has a particular class using the `.contains()` function

+### Traverse in DOM

+This is a way of travelling through the DOM.
+However, before delving into the code to do that, i'll like to explain the difference between a node and a element in DOM.

+### Differences between HTML Nodes and Elements

+- Nodes are elements nodes, text nodes(includes whitespace) and comment nodes
+- Elements are simply element nodes

+#### Traverse upwards
+- `selectedDOMElement.parentNode` - gets the parent node of selected element.

+- `selectedDOMElement.parentElement` - gets the parent element of selected element.

+#### Traverse downwards

+- `selectedDOMElement.childNodes` - gets the child node of selected element.

+- `selectedDOMElement.children` - gets the child element of selected element.